 Nurturing Change works to fulfill this mission through 3 strategies:

-*Trust-Based Relational Intervention (TBRI®) will be the primary intervention utilized during training and coaching sessions, with additional complimentary trauma-informed interventions and services being introduced as needed.
+*Trust-Based Relational Intervention (TBRI®) will be the primary intervention utilized during training and implementation support sessions, with additional complimentary trauma-informed interventions and services being introduced as needed.

 Nurturing Change envisions a future where:

 Children: Every child is precious, even in the midst of their most challenging behaviors.
 No matter how severe their behaviors or diagnosis is, every child is capable of deep healing.
 When a child feels safe and their needs are met, the real child can emerge and flourish.

 Trauma and the Brain: Trauma affects the developing brain’s ability to feel safe, attach, learn, process sensory information, self-regulate, and weigh consequences.
 A trauma-informed approach that focuses on connection and felt safety can heal the brain and return the child to a typical developmental trajectory.

 Behaviors: Every behavior serves a purpose, and how we view behaviors will determine our response to them.
 Most challenging behaviors are fear-based, survival behaviors, rather than willful disobedience.
 Traditional parenting responses that focus on modifying behaviors through rewards and punishments can increase fear and fear-based behaviors.
 When a child feels safe and their underlying needs are met, fear-based behaviors subside.

 Caregivers: Caregivers love their children and do the best they can with the tools they have been given.
 While therapy and other resources can help support the healing journey, it’s caregivers that have the greatest power to heal their children.
 Since our caregiving approach is always influenced by our own histories, we can only bring healing to our children through increased self-awareness and by participating in our own healing journey.